lgluszek/movies-search/README.md

 - Perform usability tests with users, and experts (cognitive walkthrough, control lists).
 - Add "Home page" icon in navigation bar.
-- More specific error pages with clear communicates for users, that explain what have happened, and what they have to do (right now I've added pretty generic "Something went wrong" error).
+- More specific error pages with clear communicates for users, that explain what have happened, and what they have to do (I've added generic "Something went wrong" error).
 - Display posters for "Most popular", "Movies list"
 - Disabled "Search" button can be confusing for user.
 They can ask themselves - "Why I can't click this button".
 It was quite handy solution, having in mind that I had limited time.
 It would be better to allow users to click this button